KayLerch/alexa-xmas-tree/README.md

     * AmazonDynamoDBFullAccess
     * AWSIoTFullAccess

-8. Create another role in IAM with name _"Xmas-Arduino-Access" and add AWSIoTFullAccess as the managed policy.
+8. Create a group in IAM with name _"Xmas-Arduino-Access"_ and add AWSIoTFullAccess as the managed policy.

-9. Create a technical user in IAM and add it to the _"Xmas-Arduino-Access"_ role.
+9. Create a user in IAM for programmatic access and add it to the _"Xmas-Arduino-Access"_ group.
 Save the credentials (AccessId and AccessSecret) provided at the end of the creation process.

 10. Now edit the first two configuration items in the [app.properties](/src/main/resources/app.properties) file in your local repo.
     * __AlexaAppId__ should be the the applicationId you got in step 4.